Secrets with GitOps

 helm repo add sealed-secrets https://bitnami-labs.github.io/sealed-secrets helm repo update helm install sealed-secrets-controller sealed-secrets/sealed-secrets

-By default the controller will be installed at the
+By default, the controller is installed at the

 kube-system namespace.
 The namespace

-and release name are important, since if you change the defaults, you need to set them up
+and release names are important, since if you change the defaults, you need to set them up

 wget https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.16.0/kubeseal-linux-amd64 -O kubeseal sudo install -m 755 kubeseal /usr/local/bin/kubeseal